VlCTORWONG/WhispGrid_Large_V3/README.md

 This script uses [Whisper Timestamped](https://github.com/linto-ai/whisper-timestamped) to align words and sentences, and uses two Tiers, one for segments and one for words.
 WhispGrid supports diarization based on [Riteshhere](https://github.com/riteshhere/Speaker_diarization)'s code.

+This script has been modified to detect code switches between Mandarin, Cantonese and English using "zh" and "yue" with "whisper-large-v3".

 ## Functionalities

 - Multiple files support